 Program overview

-The Gerontology program at Niagara College is an intensive one-year course designed specifically for internationally trained nurses.
-This program awards an Ontario College Graduate Certificate and is delivered at the Welland campus.
-It aims to enhance foundational knowledge and build leadership skills in caring for the health of older adults across various settings.
-Graduates will integrate their advanced learning with their previous professional experience to provide exemplary service to the growing population of older adults.
+The Gerontology program at Niagara College is an intensive one-year program designed specifically for internationally trained nurses.
+This program awards an Ontario College Graduate Certificate and focuses on enhancing foundational knowledge and leadership skills in caring for the health of older adults.
+Graduates will integrate their advanced learning with their previous professional experience to provide exemplary service to a growing population of seniors.
+The program is delivered at the Welland campus and is eligible for a Post-Graduation Work Permit (PGWP), allowing graduates to gain valuable Canadian work experience.

 • Experiential learning opportunities, including over 100 hours of clinical placement.

-• 42 hours of hands-on experiential learning in state-of-the-art simulation labs.
+• 42 hours of hands-on learning in state-of-the-art simulation labs.

 • Access to a Co-Curricular Record program for recognition of student engagement and leadership.